 4. Replace Temperature Gauge Sensor or Gauge

 The cost to replace the temperature gauge sensor should be between $200 and $450.
-You could need to change the coolant temperature sensor on the top or side of the engine, plus there’s a chance that the gauges themselves are to blame.
+You could need to change the coolant temperature sensor on the top or side of the engine.
+There’s also a chance that the gauges themselves are to blame.

 Make sure you perform proper diagnostics before you start replacing parts.
 Otherwise, you could waste money on unnecessary repairs.